lenushealth/docs/api/dataserver/samples/index.md

 The time of a Sample is defined by a start and end date-time.
 If the start and end values are the same, the Sample represents an instant in time.

-## Classifications of Sample

-A Sample is classified as one of:
+A Sample belongs to one of three families:

 - [_QuantitySample_](quantity_samples.md) — data is a quantity, eg body-mass in kilograms
 - [_CategorySample_](category_samples.md) – data is one of a fixed set of known values, eg `InBed` from a set `InBed`, `Asleep`, `Awake`